aaronshank/TTS-Address-Book-Console/README.md

     * Print the contents of the address book
     * Delete the contents of the address book
     * Quit the program

+# My Notes
+I added a regex for phone and email validation.